gowalla-archive/gowalla.github.com/_posts/2011-11-01-afnetworking-faq.md

 title: "AFNetworking FAQ"
 author: mt
 date: 2011-11-01
-published: false
+published: true
 ---

-In the course of developing and maintaining [AFNetworking](https://github.com/gowalla/AFNetworking), I've come across all sorts of questions about it.
+In the course of developing and maintaining [AFNetworking](https://github.com/gowalla/AFNetworking), I've made a point to seek out and answer questions from those who were just getting started with the library.
 It's been my sincere pleasure to answer as many of those as I can, and I want to thank everyone who has reached out; it's been unbelievably helpful to me in developing the library.

-I have noticed that a few questions come up with some frequency.
-One may go so far as to call them "Frequently Asked Questions".
-Anyway, I thought it might be useful to answer these all in one place, for the benefit of anyone else who might have these same questions:
+Among those questions, a handful have come up with relative frequency--one may go so far as to call them "Frequently Asked Questions".
+Anyway, I thought it might be useful to answer these all in one place<a href="#footnote-1"><sup>1</sup></a>, for the benefit of anyone else who might have these same questions:

 ## How do I upload a file?